Do I need a visa?

 How do I get to the retreat from the airport?

 The retreat is about an hour and a half from Goa Dabolim airport.
 If you give us your flight details we can arrange a pick-up at the local rate.
-For other forms of transport see getting here.

 What vaccinations do I need?